Skip to content

 • Spanish and Italian Supercup 2020: The two matches between last year's champion and last year's cup winner from the Spanish, as well as from the Italian league, both took place in Saudi Arabia.

-• Soccer World Cup 2022 in Qatar: The World Cup in Qatar was bought - the desert state was awarded the contract in 2010.
-At least 6,500 people lost their lives during the construction of the stadiums.
+• 2022 FIFA World Cup in Qatar: The World Cup in Qatar was bought - the desert state won the bid in 2010.
+During the construction of the stadiums at least 6500 people have died.

 What to do about sportswashing?

-The solution can only lie in threatening, social acceptance to continue to criticize sportswashing.
-It is important not to conceal the whitewashing attempts at image polishing.
+The solution can only lie in threatening, social acceptance of sportswashing to be criticized more and more.
+It is important not to gloss over the euphemistic attempts at image polishing.

 Measures against corruption for example, are a suitable political tool.
-Consumers, on the other hand, can be Boycott can stand up for the fact that they do not accept human rights violations and other social abuses.
-Personally, I will take these and a few other Reasons not to watch a match of the World Cup in Qatar.
+Consumers, on the other hand, can be protected by a Boycott can stand up for not accepting human rights violations and other social ills.
+Personally, from these and some other reasons not to watch a match of the World Cup in Qatar.

 Sportswashing - Targeted image campaigns with consequences

-Personally, I think the motives of the countries in question are simply far too obvious for me to be happy about a goal scored by the German national team at the World Cup in Qatar, for example.
+Personally, I find the motives of the countries addressed simply far too obvious to be happy about, for example, a goal by the German national team at the World Cup in Qatar.
 Inhumane working conditions, exploitation, thousands of deaths during the construction of the stadiums, hatred towards homosexuals, oppression of women... all these abuses would be accepted by turning a blind eye and cheering.

-I very much hope that you were able to take something away from this article about sportswashing.
+I really hope you were able to take away something from this post about sportswashing.
 Do you have any questions, tips or do you know of any other instructive examples?
 Then just write me a comment below this article.

 Stay critical,